isaachan100/hack-challenge/README.md

 **requirements:**

 _frontend:_
-- asdf
--

 _backend:_
 1. We have more than four routes, with some GET, some POST, and some DELETE
 2. We have ; the user and item table have a one-to-many relationship
 3. API spec was uploaded to the google form
-4. We implemented authentification using the example given in demo6.
+4. We implemented authentification using the example given in demo7.
 Some examples of protected endpoints include deleting items, updating items, and deleting a user.

 _design:_
--